rancher/docs/content/rancher/installation/server-installation/install-using-kubernetes/_index.md

 ### Provision Linux Hosts

 Before you install Rancher, confirm you meet the requirements.

-- If you want to install Rancher on a Kubernettes cluster that's already running, make sure its nodes meet the requirements below.

-- If you want to install Rancher on a new Kubernettes cluster in a high-availabilty configuration, provision three new Linux hosts using the requirements below.
+Provision a minimum of three new Linux hosts using the requirements below.

 #### Requirements